Jump to content

 Differentiation

 Most people try to enhance their offering by piling on features.
 If they are smart, they’ll even describe the benefits to the customer of those features.
+They'll claim to be better than their competitors at everything conceivable that the customer might want.
 But that’s not the best strategy for winning a proposal.

 When the customer evaluates your proposal, they compare it to their other alternatives.
-A feature that all of your competitors also have is not going to help them select you.
+A feature that all of your competitors also have is not going to help them choose you instead of them.

-There is something that is far more important than your features.
 The aspects of your proposal that differentiate you from your competitors are what the customer needs to make their decision.
-No matter how formal the evaluation scoring criteria, the differences will outscore the undifferentiated features.
-Once you have achieved RFP compliance, differentiators are the most important thing to talk about in your proposal.
+No matter what the evaluation process or scoring criteria, the differences will have a bigger impact on the winning score than all of the undifferentiated features you can pile on.
+Once you have achieved RFP compliance to avoid getting thrown out, differentiators are the most important thing to talk about in your proposal.

 What helps you win is when you show that your experience results in benefits that no one else can deliver.
-What helps you win is when you offer features that no one else does or when you offer the same features in a way that delivers benefits no one else does.
-What helps you win is dumping the lame promises about commitment and giving the customer differentiators instead.
+What helps you win is when you offer features that no one else does or when you offer the same features in a way that delivers benefits no one else delivers.
+What helps you win is dumping the lame promises about commitment and writing about what differentiates your proposal instead.

 Sometimes it can be tough to figure out what you can offer that is different.
 This is especially true when the customer has set up the RFP to tell everyone to bid the exact same thing.
-But you can always differentiate your offering:
+You can always differentiate your offering:

 • Even if you have to bid the same thing, you can offer unique ways of creating it, delivering it, or making sure it is without defects.